MMGM for July 8, 2024

 Posted in Book Lists, Middle Grade Book Reviews, MMGM Links | Tagged , , | 1 Comment

-FIVE MORE THINGS TO LIKE ABOUT: TROUBLE AT THE TANGERINE by Gillian McDunn
+FIVE MORE THINGS TO LIKE ABOUT: THE TENTH MISTAKE OF HANK HOOPERMAN

 COMMENTS ARE WELCOME BELOW!